 “O Ali!
 Alms which is carried out clandestinely can extinguish the wrath of Allah, can bring many blessings and blessings.
 Give alms in the morning!
 Indeed, the disaster appeared before coming in the morning and then the decision was returned to the air.”

-Those are some of the teachings of the Prophet Muhammad to Ali bin Abi Talib about the primacy of alms.
+Those are some of Prophet Muhammad’s advice about alms.
 Hopefully we can practice his words.
 Amen!

 Hopefully this article is useful!
 See you again in the next article!